-US designs and delivers relevant up-skilling parttime flexible programmes across all academic disciplines, responding to regional and stakeholder needs, while also delivering on the objectives of the SpringBoard+, HCI, and ICT initiatives.
-Accordingly, TUS demonstrates that it continues to provide a strong talent pipeline combining knowledge, skills and employability that responds effectively to the needs of our industry, enterprise, public service and community sectors within the Midlands/Midwest region and beyond.
-The commitment to part-time programmes is currently driven through the Faculty of Continuing, Professional, Online and Distance Learning (TUS Midlands) and the Faculty of Flexible and Work Based Learning (TUS Midwest), thus providing the structures and frameworks to respond rapidly and with agility to regional needs.
+1US designs and delivers relevant up-skilling part-time I flexible programmes across all academic disciplines, responding to regional and stakeholder needs, while also delivering on the objectives of the SpringBoard+, HCI, and ICT initiatives.
+Accordingly, TUS demonstrates that it continues to provide a strong talent pipeline combining knowledge, skills and employability that responds effectively to the needs of our industry, enterprise, public service and community sectors within the Midlands/ Midwest region and beyond.
+The commitment to parttime programmes is currently driven through the Faculty of Continuing, Professional, Online and Distance Learning (TUS Midlands) and the Faculty of Flexible and Work Based Learning (TUS Midwest), thus providing the structures and frameworks to respond rapidly and with agility to regional needs.

-There has been very significant growth in Flexible and Lifelong learning in the four-year period from the 2019-20 academic year.
-The number of Full-Time Equivalent (FTE) students has risen from 391 in 2019-20 to 1,099 in the 2022-23 academic year, representing a 300% increase in student numbers over the period, with a total of 2,756 FTE learners supported by TUS at both undergraduate and postgraduate level to acquire new skills (Figure 10.14).
+There has been very significant growth in Flexible and Lifelong learning in the four-year period from the 2020-21 academic year.
+The number of Full-Time Equivalent (FTE) students has risen from 620 in 2020-21 to 1,187 in the 2023-24 academic year.
+This representing a double in student numbers over the period, with a total of 3,552 FTE learners supported by TUS at both undergraduate and postgraduate level to acquire new skills (Figure 8.14).

-Figure 10.14.
+Figure 8.14.
 Growth in Flexible Learners in the Four-year Period Indicated

 TUS has also seen significant growth in the number of flexible learners undertaking Part-Time programmes with awards of less than 60 ECTS Credits.
-In the four year period from the 2019-20 academic year, TUS has supported a total of 10,577 such learners across a range of awards (Figure 10.15).
-In total, TUS is now supporting almost 3,000 flexible and lifelong learning students annually to upskill, indicating the scale of provision and the role that TUS is playing in meeting both the needs of society and industry and in fulfilling national and institutional priorities in this area.
+In the four year period from the 2020-21 academic year, TUS has supported a total of 7,782 such learners across a range of awards (Figure 8.15).
+In total, during the period, TUS has supported 11,334 flexible and lifelong learning students to upskill, indicating the scale of provision and the role that TUS is playing in meeting both the needs of society and industry and in fulfilling national and institutional priorities in this area.

-Figure 10.15.
+Figure 8.15.
 Growth in Total Flexible Learners including FTE and Part-Time

 It is also noteworthy that there has been continued growth in the number of programmes delivered on-line, driven by a strategic response to industry demand and the impact of the Covid-19 Pandemic.
 Blended or on-line delivery is now the main mode by which new flexible part-time programmes are being developed, in response to stakeholder feedback and supported by investment in people, infrastructure and supports for students.
 There is a diverse number of programme types delivered flexibly and these include both Major and Non-Major awards.
-The profile of programme numbers for a range of different award types is provided in Figure 10.16 and this illustrates the diversity of provision for flexible and lifelong learning at TUS.
+The profile of programme numbers for a range of different award types is provided in Figure 8.16 and this illustrates the diversity of provision for flexible and lifelong learning at TUS.

-Figure 10.16.
-Profile of Programme Numbers for the Respective Award Types during the 2022-23 Academic Year
+Figure 8.16.
+Profile of Programme Numbers for the Respective Award Types during the 2023-24 Academic Year

-The total student numbers registered on the respective award types are provided in Figure 10.17 during the 2022-23 Academic Year, reflecting the growth in both FTE and Part-time provision.
+The total student numbers registered on the respective award types are provided in Figure 8.17 during the 2023-24 Academic Year, reflecting the growth in both FTE and Part-time provision.

-Figure 10.17.
-Student Enrolment on the Respective Award Types during the 2022-23 Academic Year
+Figure 8.17.
+Student Enrolment on the Respective Award Types during the 2023-24 Academic Year